IMZihad21/dotnet-articles/20241124_Building_a_Linux_Based_Minimal_and_Efficient_.NET_8_Application_Docker_Image.md

 RUN dotnet restore "./MyApplication.WebAPI/MyApplication.WebAPI.csproj" -r "$RUNTIME"
 ```

-We copy only the project file first to take advantage of Docker’s caching mechanism, which avoids re-downloading dependencies unless the `csproj` file changes.
+We copy only the project file first to take advantage of Dockerâ€™s caching mechanism, which avoids re-downloading dependencies unless the `csproj` file changes.
 The runtime (`linux-musl-x64`) ensures the restored packages are compatible with the target Linux environment.

 ```dockerfile
 COPY . .